-The HACB will make utility reimbursements to the family or directly to the utility provider.
+The HACB will make utility reimbursements directly to the utility provider.

 6-III.B.
 FINANCIAL HARDSHIPS AFFECTING MINIMUM RENT [24 CFR 5.630]

 The financial hardship rules described below do not apply in this jurisdiction because the HACB has established a minimum rent of \$50.00